openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 zlibVersion(): Promise&lt;string&gt;

-Obtains the version information of the currently linked zlib library and uses a promise to asynchronously return the version information.
-The version of the current zlib library is returned upon success.
+Obtains the version information of the currently linked **zlib** library.
+This API uses a promise to return the result.
+The version information of the current **zlib** library is returned upon success.

 **Atomic service API**: This API can be used in atomic services since API version 12.